Learning Advanced German

 Deutsche Welle also has a great collection of short videos on current topics for advanced speakers.
 The most recent videos include German subtitles.

 Netflix is one of my favorite ways to practice languages.
-These were a couple of German-language movies I really enjoyed by fantastic Turkish-German director Fatih Akin.
+These were a couple of German-language movies I really enjoyed by renowned Turkish-German director Fatih Akin.

 Gegen die Wand (Head-On) – DVD only